Cirex/padrino-flash/README.md

 ### Setup & Installation

-Include it in your project's `Gemfile` with Bundler:
+Include it in your project's `Gemfile`:

 ``` ruby
 gem 'padrino-flash'